CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 process, BEFORE starting work in `deferredRender`.

 In `deferredRender`, start at the **START HERE!** comment.
-Work through the appropriate **`TODO`s** as you go - most of them are very small.
+Work through the appropriate `TODO`s as you go - most of them are very small.
 Test incrementally (after implementing each part, instead of testing all at once).
+* (The first thing you should be doing is implementing the fullscreen quad!)
+* See the note in the Debugging section on how to test the first part of the pipeline incrementally.

-Your first goal should be to get the debug views working.
+Your _next_ first goal should be to get the debug views working.
 Add code in `debug.frag.glsl` to examine your g-buffers before trying to render them.
 (Set the debugView in the UI to show them.)